whatever-company/challenge/README.md

 We are asking you to create a private (or somewhat secret) github repository with your code.
 We strongly recommend the use of an existing framework surch as AngularJS or React.

-We expect the code to be readable and to have tests.
+We expect the code to be readable and to have unit tests.
+We recommand Karma+Jasmine but you can use MochaJS or the framework of your choice.

 In order to see how you work, we are interested by seeing each commits.
 A big dump of your project to github in one commit is not a good idea.